 To view a list of FSA-eligible items courtesy of our partner, the FSA Store, click here.

 The FSA Store

 Sterling has partnered with The FSA Store to provide an easy online shopping experience for all FSA-eligible items.

 All medical care expenses must be incurred during the plan year and the “use it or lose it” rule applies to any funds not spent before the end of the plan year.
-Unlike HSAs, funds in a Healthcare FSA do not roll over to the next plan year unless your employer has elected an optional rollover of up to $550.
+Unlike HSAs, funds in a Healthcare FSA do not roll over to the next plan year unless your employer has elected an optional rollover of up to $610 for any plans starting in 2023.
 Funds may also be forfeited if you leave the company.